-Effect of Traditional Chinese Medicine on Gut Microbiota with Chronic Kidney Disease: A Systematic Review and Meta-Analysis
+Effects and Safety of Traditional Chinese Medicine on the Gut Microbiota of in Adult with Chronic Kidney Disease: A protocol for systematic review and meta-analysis

 Li, H1; Xin, L2; Ming, Ch3.

 Review question / Objective: The aim of this systematic review and meta-analysis was to assess the effects of TCM on renal function, modulation of gut microbiota ,andchanges of intestinal function in patients CKD.